Why Have I Got Shooting Pain In My Breasts?

 • Supportive clothing: Wear bras that fit well and provide comfortable support.
 Avoid underwires and push-up bras while experiencing breast pain or tenderness.

-• Evening primrose oil in a 2020 study with 1,015 participants aged 14–82 shows that taking it was significantly more effective than paracetamol.
+• Evening primrose oil as in a 2020 study with 1,015 participants aged 14–82 shows that taking it was significantly more effective than paracetamol.

 Some women may experience mastitis, a bacterial infection in the breast and common symptoms include: